Case Study

 Globalese BLEU improved 115.5%, from 23.6 to almost 51, outstripping other engines in this experiment by 10 points or more.

 The human evaluation has been carried out as a blind test with three specialist linguists scoring and editing six engine outputs.
+As a result, Globalese won again, tied for the first place with Amazon ACT.
 In this exercise, scores correlated loosely with automated evaluations.
-Globalese won again, tied for the first place with Amazon ACT.

 The client selected Globalese for further use due to the fact it was already integrated with their preferred translation software Memsource.

-Overall human evaluation scores were moderate, due to the fact Russian is an inflectional language, and many segments required suffix correction.
-Furthermore, the engine often misses some words in the sentence, which requires the linguists to stay vigilant and apply a consistent cognitive effort.
+Overall human evaluation scores were moderate.
+The main reason was the fact Russian is an inflectional language, and many segments required suffix correction.
+Furthermore, the engine often misses some words in the sentence.
+So the linguists need to stay vigilant and apply a consistent cognitive effort when working on Russian to English MT.

 We expect translators working with this engine to achieve editing speeds of 1000-1500 words or up to 4-6 pages per hour after a period of adaptation.